 What Are Renters Looking for in a Property?

-Knowing what type of features are popular in your area can attract the right person for your investment property.
+Knowing which features are popular in your area can make a big difference in attracting the right tenant for your investment property.
 Ultimately, you want someone living there who will look after the home as if it were their own.
+That way, everyone wins.

 With more Australian households owning a pet than not, it makes sense for landlords to be accepting of a tenant’s furry family members.